danwing/cidfi/draft-wing-cidfi.md

 After authorizing that subset of CNEs, the client makes a new HTTPS connection to each of those CNEs and performs PKIX validation of their certificates.
-The client MAY have to authenticate itself to the CIDFI network element.
+The client MAY have to authenticate itself to the CNE.

-The client then obtains the CIDFI nonce and CIDFI HMAC secret from each network element used later in {{ownership}} to prove the client owns its UDP 4-tuple.
+The client then obtains the CIDFI nonce and CIDFI HMAC secret from each CNE used later in {{ownership}} to prove the client owns its UDP 4-tuple.

 ~~~~~